postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 > If you save the mock URL to a [variable](/docs/sending-requests/variables/), you can reference it across requests.
 For example, if you have a production server and a mock server, you can have an [environment](/docs/sending-requests/managing-environments/) for each server.
 Create a variable with the same name in each environment for the mock URL.
 By using the variable in your requests, you can switch between the two environments to call the production server or the mock server.

-When you send a request to the mock server URL, the mock server sends back a response based on one of the examples you added to the request with the same path and method.
-[You can provide multiple examples](/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples/), and Postman will return the one that matches your request most closely.
+When you send a request to the mock server, the mock server sends back a response based on an example with the same path and method.
+[You can provide multiple examples](/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples/), and Postman will return the one that [best matches your request](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/).

 If you configured a delay for your mock server, Postman waits the specified period of time before sending the response.